slitvinov/gitlog/README.md

 "Unfixing" priors and looking at how O1 changes is also interesting.
-The key idea of model select is that the model index is itself a parameter, but all priors (not only for best-fitting parameters) "inside" a model influence the posterior of the index.
+The key idea of model select is that the model index is itself a parameter, but all priors (not only for best-fitting parameters) "inside" all models influence the posterior of the index.